 - Young Adult: 70,000–80,000 words

 - Middle Grade: 40,000–50,000 words

 - Picture books: 500–700 words

 Is your 60,000-word novel too short?
 Probably.
 Publishers hesistate to market and sell a slim hardcover book that doesn’t look like it should cost $25.

 Still in doubt about a desirable word count for your novel?
 Make a list of fifteen recently published comparative titles.
 (Collecting comp titles will prove useful to you throughout your novel’s journey—especially later, when trying to market your book.)
 Go to a bookstore and support your fellow authors by purchasing these books, or check them out of the library.
 Next, survey their lengths: 1 book page is approximately 250 words.
 320 pages = 80,000 words.

 How does your book measure compare to what’s succeeding in today’s marketplace?
 Using this exercise, you should end up with a good idea of book length expectations for a novel like yours.

-Does fashioning fiction to market expectations compromise literary ideals, or is it a sensible thing to do to get published?
+Does fashioning fiction to market expectations bum you out or compromise literary ideals, or is it the sensible thing to do to get published?
 Share your thoughts with us on Facebook.